golioth/developer-training/website/docs/zephyr-training/01_What_is_Zephyr/kconfig.md

 CONFIG_LOG_BUFFER_SIZE=2048
 ```

-However, this is just one small part of the Kconfig chain.
-Symbols are pulled
+There is a lot in this one file, but this is just one small part of the Kconfig
-from `.conf` files in the `boards` directory of a project, from files name
+chain.
+Symbols are pulled from `.conf` files in the `boards` directory of a
-`Kconfig` in different folders in your project, from the board and chip specific
+project, from files named `Kconfig` in different folders in your project, from
-files in the Zephyr tree, and from numerous modules, subsystems, and device
+the board and chip specific files in the Zephyr tree, and from numerous modules,
-drivers included in the build.
+subsystems, and device drivers included in the build.

 ## menuconfig